belle2/basf2/analysis/doc/ContinuumSuppression.rst

 Continuum Suppression variables
 -------------------------------

-The Continuum Suppression are defined as following:
+The Continuum Suppression variables are defined as following:

 Thrust and thrust axis
   For a set of :math:`N` particles with momenta :math:`p_i` the thrust axis :math:`\vec{T}` is defined as the unit vector along which their total projection is maximal.